ostracod/breadtext/btslDocumentation/syntax.md

 All classes are implicitly subclasses of the `Object` class.
 See [this page](builtIn.md) for the list of methods associated with `Object`.

-Use the `this` keyword to refer to the instance or class of the containing method.
+When a function is bound to a value, the keyword `this` in the function body will refer to the bound value.

+A method is actually a member variable whose value is a function.
+The function is bound to the class or an instance of the class.

 Retreiving `myObject.myMember` will return the value of `myObject.getMyMember()`.